gofynd/fdk-client-java/documentation/platform/USER.md

-Retrieve a list of customer profiles.
+Use this API to retrieve a list of customers who have registered in the application.

 *Returned Response:*